-As of December 31, 2020, the following have been appointed as members of the Supervisory Board:
+As of December 31, 2021, the following have been appointed as members of the Supervisory Board:

-Name Role Dr. Manfred J. Dirrheimer Chairman (shareholders' representative)
+Name Role Dr. Manfred J. Dirrheimer Chairman (shareholders' representative) M e Marc Loesch Deputy chairman (shareholders' representative)

 ENGLISH TRANSLATION - IN CASE OF ANY UNCLEAR FORMULATIONS THE ORIGINAL GERMAN TEXT WILL PREVAIL.